-- a) Receive, maintain and distribute information necessary for the proper management of the Hunting, Fishing and Trapping Regime, including game inventories, non-Native kills and harvesting. - b) Recommend to local governments conservation measures for Category I. - c) Participate in conformity with the provisions of Sections 22 and 23 of the Agreement, in the assessment of impacts of future development upon the land, wildlife resources and harvesting, and the economic implications of such development on Native and non-Native activity related to wildlife resources. - d) To the extent possible, receive and review information relating to research, studies, surveys and the data obtained therefrom, relating to the Hunting, Fishing and Trapping Regime. - e) Make representations concerning weapon control where such control is directed to public security. - f) Make recommendations to the responsible Native authorities referred to in paragraph 24.3A.3 of the Agreement and in paragraph 15.3A.8 of the Northeastern Québec Agreement, respecting the shared exercise of the right of hunting for commercial purposes, keeping in captivity and husbandry of wildlife.

-- 24.4.30 The Coordinating Committee may establish the upper limit of kill for moose and caribou for Native people and non-Natives and, with respect to black bear in the buffer area, make decisions relating to the non-Native hunting, the harvesting and the management of populations thereof.
-Subject to the principle of conservation, decisions of the Coordinating Committee pursuant to this paragraph shall bind the responsible Minister or government, who shall make such regulations as are necessary to give effect thereto and shall bind local and regional governments. - 24.4.31 The Coordinating Committee shall supervise the research to establish present levels of harvesting. - 24.4.32 The responsible Québec Minister may change the list of species reserved exclusively to the Native people, (Schedule 2 to this Section), the list of species that by be hunted for commercial purposes (Schedule 7 to this Section), or the list of species in respect of which keeping in captivity and husbandry is exclusive to the Native people (Schedule 8 to this Section) only upon the unanimous recommendation of the Coordinating Committee provided that all members of the Coordinating Committee appointed by the Cree, Inuit and Naskapi Native parties respectively, and entitled to vote, voted personally and not by proxy upon such recommendation.
+- a) Receive, maintain and distribute information necessary for the proper management of the Hunting, Fishing and Trapping Regime, including game inventories, non-Native kills and harvesting. - b) Recommend to local governments conservation measures for Category I. - c) Participate in conformity with the provisions of Sections 22 and 23 of the Agreement, in the assessment of impacts of future development upon the land, wildlife resources and harvesting, and the economic implications of such development on Native and non-Native activity related to wildlife resources. - d) To the extent possible, receive and review information relating to research, studies, surveys and the data obtained therefrom, relating to the Hunting, Fishing and Trapping Regime. - e) Make representations concerning weapon control where such control is directed to public security. - 24.4.30 The Coordinating Committee may establish the upper limit of kill for moose and caribou for Native people and non-Natives and, with respect to black bear in the buffer area, make decisions relating to the non-Native hunting, the harvesting and the management of populations thereof.
+Subject to the principle of conservation, decisions of the Coordinating Committee pursuant to this paragraph shall bind the responsible Minister or government, who shall make such regulations as are necessary to give effect thereto and shall bind local and regional governments. - 24.4.31 The Coordinating Committee shall supervise the research to establish present levels of harvesting. - 24.4.32 The responsible Minister may change the list of species reserved exclusively to the Native people, (Schedule 2 to this Section), only upon the unanimous recommendation of the Coordinating Committee provided that all members of the Coordinating Committee appointed by the Native parties and entitled to vote, voted personally and not by proxy upon such recommendation. - 24.4.33 The Coordinating Committee shall operate in accordance with the provisions of this Section. - 24.4.34 All proposed regulations, measures and decisions of the Coordinating Committee shall be communicated to the responsible government for attention, information and appropriate action. - 24.4.35 Proposed regulations, measures or decisions shall, except where expressly stipulated otherwise, be subject to the approval of the responsible Quebec Minister and, if required, adoption by the Lieutenant-Governor in Council with respect to matters falling under Provincial jurisdiction, or by the responsible Federal Minister and, if required, adoption by the Governor in Council with respect to matters falling under Federal jurisdiction.
+With respect to matters designated in paragraphs 24.3.30 a),24.5.3 and 24.5.4, the Coordinating Committee may make recommendations to the responsible local or regional government.